 Dolphins’ Tua sees offseason measures taken to stay healthy paying off, will try new helmet

-MIAMI GARDENS — Much more of the talk surrounding Miami Dolphins quarterback Tua Tagovailoa entering the 2023 season isn’t about his play, but rather whether he can stay healthy for a full season.
+MIAMI GARDENS, Fla. — Much more of the talk surrounding Miami Dolphins quarterback Tua Tagovailoa entering the 2023 season isn’t about his play, but rather whether he can stay healthy for a full season.

 So even as Tagovailoa, along with the star wide receiver tandem of Tyreek Hill and Jaylen Waddle, had what might’ve been the trio’s best practice a week into training camp, it didn’t feel too groundbreaking because it’s been seen before during much of last season.